a11yproject/a11yproject.com/src/posts/how-to-dialogs-vs-modals.md

 </button>
 ```

-And this is what the dialog it's linked to would look like in the HTML:
+And a basic dialog that connects to the button:

 ``` html
 <dialog id="example-dialog" aria-modal="true" aria-labelledby="dialog-title" aria-describedby="dialog-content" autoFocus>